Saturday, November 6, 2010

 Wesley Fischer in 2 minutes...

-a part of the Reef SA Bodyboarding Championship 2009?
+Hey bud, we missed you at SA’s last year.
+Did you miss not being a part of the Reef SA Bodyboarding Championship 2009?
 What have you been up too?

 Boet, I missed it big time...
 I love being with my team, all the people which had such a huge part to do with my BB... all the different coaches that I have had while being part of the team...
 I been doing heaps of flowboarding, I mean a lot!
 I made the SA team for flowboarding as a standup, which was rad and we went to Singapore to compete in the world champs there and I won, as a standup!
 It’s been a good year...